-'''
+Console(config)#ip igmp snooping router-alert-option-check Console(config)# router-portexpire-time ip igmp snooping This command configures the querier timeout.
+Use the no form to restore the default.

+ip igmp snooping router-port-expire-time seconds

-Console(config)#ip igmp snooping router-alert-option-check
+no ip igmp snooping router-port-expire-time

-Console(config)#

-'''

-ip igmp snooping This command configures the querier timeout.
-Use the no form to restore the router-port- default. expire-time ip igmp snooping router-port-expire-time seconds no ip igmp snooping router-port-expire-time seconds - The time the switch waits after the previous querier stops before it considers it to have expired.
+seconds - The time the switch waits after the previous querier stops before it considers it to have expired.
 (Range: 1-65535; Recommended Range: 300-500)